Design Note #89

 Conversion gain and input sequencing are controlled by an embedded ARM processor.
 Output communications, conversion setup and programming are updated dynamically.
 Conversion outputs are available in a variety of formats including USB, Ethernet, CAN, HDLC, IIC, SPI, and UART.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of custom electronic products with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.